Haley-hkb/DRGN-dataset/README.md

 ## Codes

-This directory contains code necessary to run the GCN and GraphSage algorithm.
+This directory contains code necessary to run the different GNN models.

 ***Note:*** The code of the GNN models  here are quoted from the open source code provided by other authors.
 Here we list the URL of their open source code repository, and more details can be obtained from it.